jian-dong/kiva_simulation/README.md

 ## Implementation Notes

-1. In this project communication between modules is written as function call(receiver maintains a message queue with lock), as compare to using RPC systems like Stubby.
+1. In this project, communication between modules is written as function call(receiver maintains a message queue with lock), as compared to use RPC systems like Stubby.
 The advantage of this approach is lighter weight, the disadvantage is having this non-standard setup needs more reasoning.